-After painting during the last five years in the Netherlands, Van Gogh moved to Antwerp in 1886.
+Vincent van Gogh lived in Belgium on several occasions, and there are still many locations linked to Van Gogh in Belgium.
+After painting for the past five years in the Netherlands, he moved to Antwerp in 1886.
 It wasn’t his first time in Belgium.
 He spent some time in Brussels a few years before.
 And have also lived for two years preaching among the coal miners in Borinage region between 1878 and 1880.

-Following the footsteps of Van Gogh in Belgium
+Locations linked to Van Gogh in Belgium

 Van Gogh in Borinage

 Between December 1878 and October 1880, Van Gogh worked as an evangelist preacher at the coal mining area of Borinage in Belgium.
-Although he was preaching and helping the miners there, that’s also the place where he created some of his first drawings.
+Although he was preaching and helping the miners there, that’s also a place where he created some of his first drawings.

-That’s why, after spending a weekend in Brabant, I have continued to Belgium, to Mons and Borinage region.
-Well, it didn’t go without some flaws – I’ve got lost on my way from the hotel to the train station in Antwerp.
+That’s why, after spending a few days by exploring locations linked to Van Gogh in the Netherlands, I continued my journey to Belgium.
+It didn’t go without some flaws – I’ve got lost on my way from the hotel to the train station in Antwerp.
 And when I finally managed to come on time at a station, I learned my train was cancelled.
-Luckily, I’ve managed to catch another one and came safely and on time to Mons.
+Luckily, I’ve got to another one and arrived safely and on time to Mons.

 Marcasse coal mine in Wasmes

-If I have got an impression in Brabant, that he wasn’t that lonely and that he enjoyed the life more than I thought, after seeing Borinage, I’m once again not so sure what to think about him.
-What was his real motivation to get there?
+In Brabant, I’ve got an impression that he wasn’t that lonely and how he actually enjoyed life more than I thought.
+But, after seeing Borinage, once again, I wasn’t sure what to think about him.

-That’s also where he created some of his first drawings.
-There is a small exhibition there about Vincent’s life in the region.
-But, absolutely the best part of it was a wonderful movie about his life in Borinage.
-It’s so well made, and I really liked it!
+That’s also a place where he created some of his first drawings.
+A small exhibition about Vincent’s life in that region is on display inside of it.
+But my favourite part was a fantastic movie about his life in Borinage.
+It’s so wonderfully made, and I truly enjoyed it!

 After spending two days in Borinage, I could see why he was so attracted to that region.
 He could help people that were having such a tough life.
 And make it at least a bit easier.
-It was also so interesting to see that transition from a preacher to his first attempts of becoming a painter.
+It was also so interesting to see the transition from a preacher to his first attempts of becoming a painter.

 List of locations related to Van Gogh in Borinage:

-# – Marcasse coal mine in Wasmes, address: Rue de Marcasse, Petit-Wasmes
+- Marcasse coal mine in Wasmes, address: Rue de Marcasse, Petit-Wasmes

-# – Van Gogh House in Petit-Wasmes, address: 221 Rue Wilson, Wasmes
+- Van Gogh House in Petit-Wasmes, address: 221 Rue Wilson, Wasmes

 - Van Gogh’s house in Cuesmes, address: Rue du Pavillon 3, 7033 Cuesmes

-# – Artotheque in Mons, address: Rue Claude de Bettignies 1, 7000 Mons
+- Artotheque in Mons, address: Rue Claude de Bettignies 1, 7000 Mons

-*TIP: If you’re going to visit Mons and Borinage without a car, you can easily visit these locations with public transport.
+⤷ TIP: If you’re going to visit Mons and Borinage without a car, you can easily see these locations with public transport.
 There are local buses you can take to Wasmes and Cuesmes from Mons.
 At the tourist info office at Mons, you can rent a bicycle and visit Van Gogh house in Cuesmes that way, too.

-I’ve noticed one motif being present in many paintings – a skull.
-And one of the most unusual of his paintings in the Van Gogh Museum in Amsterdam is a painting of a skull with a cigarette in its mouth.
+While exploring those places, I’ve noticed one motif being especially present in many paintings – a skull.
+And one of the most unusual of his artworks at the Van Gogh Museum in Amsterdam is a painting of the skull with a cigarette in its mouth.

 And that’s where I went next in my search for him, as well.

 List of locations related to Van Gogh’s life in Antwerp

-# – Art Academy in Antwerp, address: Mutsaardstraat 31, Antwerp
+- Art Academy in Antwerp, address: Mutsaardstraat 31, Antwerp

-# – Cathedral of Our Lady, address: Groenplaats 21, Antwerp
+- Cathedral of Our Lady, address: Groenplaats 21, Antwerp

-# – St. Andrewchurch, address: St-Andriesstraat 5, Antwerp
+- St. Andrewchurch, address: St-Andriesstraat 5, Antwerp

-# – Het Steen, address: Steenplein 1, Antwerp
+- Het Steen, address: Steenplein 1, Antwerp

-# – Royal Museum of Fine Arts, address: Leopold de Waelplaats 2, Antwerp
+- Royal Museum of Fine Arts, address: Leopold de Waelplaats 2, Antwerp

 You can read all of the posts from my Van Gogh trip below:

-# – Visiting Kröller-Müller Museum
+- Visiting Kröller-Müller Museum

-# – Vincent Van Gogh in the Netherlands
+- Vincent Van Gogh in the Netherlands

-# – Vincent van Gogh in Paris
+- Vincent van Gogh in Paris

-# – Vincent Van Gogh in Auvers-sur-Oise
+- Vincent Van Gogh in Auvers-sur-Oise

-# – Vincent Van Gogh in Arles
+- Vincent Van Gogh in Arles

-# – Vincent Van Gogh in Saint-Rémy-de-Provence
+- Vincent Van Gogh in Saint-Rémy-de-Provence

-*My visit to Belgium and places related to Vincent’s life there was a part of my “Follow the Footsteps of Vincent van Gogh” trip.
-It was supported and organized by the Van Gogh Europe, Visit Mons and Visit Flanders.
-Many thanks to all of them and everyone else who helped me organize it.
+*My visit to places linked to Van Gogh in Belgium was a part of my Follow Van Gogh trip.
+It was supported and organised by the Van Gogh Europe, Visit Mons and Visit Flanders.
+Many thanks to all of them and everyone else who helped me organises it.